LinkedInLearning/html-css-and-javascript-building-the-web-4479542/docs/04-js/README.md

-# Video 1: Understanding Variables
+# 01 - Understanding Variables

 Welcome back!
 In this lesson, we will learn about variables.
 Variables are fundamental in any programming language, including JavaScript.
 They are containers that hold data values, which can be numbers, text, or even more complex data.